hikeventures/hikeventures.github.io/_posts/best/2016-05-11-best-camera-bags-cases.markdown

 ### Best camera bags for packrafting and kayaking

-For packrafting and kayaking I would like to have a camera bag which is completely waterproof.
+For packrafting and kayaking, I would like to have a camera bag which is completely waterproof.

 I would probably go for one of the following camera cases for my next packrafting and kayaking trip.